International Foundation Programme - Business and Law

 Overview

-The International Foundation Programme in Business and Law is ideal if you are looking to study a business-related undergraduate degree.
+The International Foundation Programme in Business and Law is ideal if you are looking to study a business or law-related undergraduate degree but need to boost your English and academic qualifications.

 Key facts